-Films are used for educational purposes.
-Films can bring to life certain situations/conditions that a teacher wishes to enhance in his/her student's eyes.
-Films are an instructional tool and an important part of a curriculum.
-OLQH respects a parent's right to regulate what films their child/children are exposed to.
-OLQH will use a combination of the U.S. Conference of Catholic Bishop's Office rating system and the Motion Picture Association of America's rating system to evaluate the films used by OLQH.
-Therefore, all grades will be allowed to view A-1 or G classified films.
-Any other rated films, such as PG or PG-13, may also be viewed, with certain guidelines.
-The film must first be screened by the teacher and pre-approved by the principal.
-A letter will be sent home to the parent explaining the reason for showing the film.
+Videos are used for educational purposes and can bring to life certain situations/conditions that a teacher wishes to enhance in his/her student's eyes.
+OLQH respects a parent's right to regulate what videos their child/children are exposed to.
+OLQH will use a combination of the U.S. Conference of Catholic Bishop's Office rating system and the Motion Picture Association of America's rating system to evaluate the videos used.
+Therefore, all grades will be allowed to view A-1 or G classified movies.
+Any other rated videos, such as PG or PG-13, may also be viewed, with certain guidelines.
+The video must first be screened by the teacher and approved by the principal.
 A written consent form from the parent must be signed and returned to school.